Some of the numbers presented in this website may not be the most recent available

 The west side of the country is rugged cliffs and mountains with numerous islands, peninsulas, headlands and bays.
 The highest point is Carrauntoohil at 1,038m in the Macgillycuddy's Reeks mountain range in the southwest.
 The central lowlands are covered with glacial deposits of clay and sand and areas of peat bog.
 Agriculture accounts for about 64% of the total land area.

 The country began producing gas from the Kinsale Head field in the Celtic Sea Graben south of Cork in 1978.
-This field, along with smaller discoveries, is now almost depleted.
-However output is recovering as gas is now produced from the repeatedly delayed Corrib field in the Northwest Offshore (Slyne Trough) off NW Ireland which came onstream in 2015.
+This field, along with smaller discoveries, is now depleted.
+However gas is now produced from the repeatedly delayed Corrib field in the Northwest Offshore (Slyne Trough) off NW Ireland which came onstream in 2015.

-Rapid growth in the Irish economy led to increasing oil consumption and imports of gas from the UK up to 2008 but consumption growth has now levelled off.
+Rapid growth in the Irish economy led to increasing oil consumption and imports of gas from the UK but consumption growth has now levelled off.

 IRELAND